Luo Shugang

 Luo Shugang (雒树刚; born 27 May 1955) is a Chinese politician.
 He has been the Minister of Culture since December 2014.
 He formerly served as executive deputy director of the Publicity Department of the Chinese Communist Party.

+Biography

 Luo is a native of Nangong, Hebei province.
 He began working in February 1971, and joined the Chinese Communist Party (CCP) in September 1981.
 He has a master's degree from the Central Party School of the CPC.
 In August 2006, he was named chief of the Office of the Central Guidance Commission on Building Spiritual Civilization.

 Luo is a full member of the 18th and 19th Central Committees of the Chinese Communist Party.